VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-This makes sense, if you are running long scripts or writing your own functions and want to produce some output to give you a progress update, for example.
+This makes sense if you are running long scripts or writing your own functions and want to produce some output to give you a progress update, for example.

 The second tier are warnings: